 crops.
 The warm summers permit the growing of olives, grapes, tobacco, and

-The development of industry, especially oil and chemicals, is being given
+industry, especially oil and chemicals, is being given the highest priority

 Transportation, Communication, and Education

-The first railroad line in Albania was built in 1948 linking Tirane with
+first railroad line in Albania was built in 1948 linking Tirane with Durres

-Durres on the coast and Elbasan in the interior.
-The main ports are Durres,
+on the coast and Elbasan in the interior.
+The main ports are Durres, Vlore,

-From 1946 until 1990 political power rested entirely in the hands of
+1946 until 1990 political power rested entirely in the hands of Albania's

-Albania's Labor (Communist) party.
-The party was the government, and it made
+Labor (Communist) party.
+The party was the government, and it made all

 Multiparty rule began and a transitional constitution was adopted in 1991,